Deploy with Git

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/netlify/netlify-statuskit"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

-# Template configuration
+# File-based template configuration

 file in that subdirectory so that the file ends up in the root of the cloned repository.
 This file can also be used to set options for continuous deployment, you can read more about it in the file-based configuration documentation.